nicolehao34/nicolehao34/README.md

 - ⚡ Fun fact: ...
 -->

 Welcome to my GitHub profile!
-I'm passionate about AI research, math, education, healthcare & accessibility, and creating scalable, everyday tools that are accessible to everyone.
+I'm passionate about AI & math research, education, healthcare & accessibility, and creating scalable, everyday tools that are accessible to everyone.

 <!-- A little about me -->
 - 🔭 I’m currently working on: InkSight — an AI-driven note-taking and accessibility platform for students, especially those with ADHD, auditory processing disorders, and other learning differences.